 What's funny in all of this is that the rising Moon is actually 1.5% smaller than when it's overhead because we have to look across the radius of the Earth — or just under 4,000 miles — at rising time.
 With the Moon near the zenith, we look straight into space with no Earth in the way.
 Perhaps the solution to the illusion lies in a mashup of perceived distance, our internal model of the sky, and the Ponzo illusion.

 Other explanations abound, proving that a complete solution remains a moving target.
 Take a look for yourself the next few nights when the frosty Moon climbs above the eastern horizon.

 Find a spot with a busy foreground and compare that impression to one made in a simpler setting where you can easily block out the foreground to show an isolated Moon relatively close to the horizon.
 Do both perspectives swell the Moon's apparent size equally?
 Then look at the Moon when it's high in the sky and recall its rising appearance.
 Does it look obviously smaller?

 Whether you perform these simple experiments or just feel like basking in the brilliance of the November Moon, click here for moonrise times for your location.
 And don't forget to watch the full Moon occult Aldebaran early Thanksgiving morning (November 26, 2015) across much of the U.S. and Canada.
 It occurs around 4:30 a.m.
 CST (5:30 EST, 3:30 MST and 2:30 PST).
 Talk about illusions.
 You'll be watching the puny 2,160-mile-diameter Moon cover a star nearly 18,000 times its size.

-Need a map to go with that Moon?
+Need a map to go with that Moon (and potential Moon illusion)?
 Check out the Sky & Telescope Field Map of the Moon!